‘It can be done’ – electric motorcycle expedition departs from Nairobi enroute to Stellenbosch

 An electric motorcycle, designed and built in Africa powered only by the sun, started its journey from Nairobi enroute to Stellenbosch today

-An electric motorcycle, designed and built in Africa powered only by the sun, started its journey from Nairobi enroute to Stellenbosch today (Sunday, 29 September 2024).
+An electric motorcycle, designed and built in Africa powered only by the sun, started its journey from Nairobi enroute to Stellenbosch on Sunday, 29 September 2024.

 Viewed as a revolutionary showcase of African ingenuity, it is believed to be the first time that electric motorcycles developed in Africa will be covering the approximately 6 000 km with only solar power as energy source.